gkirat/express-node-password-authentication-site/README.md

 ## Installation

-1. Clone the repository:git clone
+1. Clone the repository:git clone https://github.com/gkirat/express-node-password-authentication-site
 2. Navigate to the project directory:cd
 3. Install dependencies using npm: npm install

 ## Usage

-1. Run the application:npm start
+1. Run the application: npm start

 2. Open your web browser and navigate to `http://localhost:3000`.